 Oversight complies with applicable privacy, data security, encryption, and other laws and rules, regulations, directives and requirements of government or regulatory agencies, as may be applicable to the use, unauthorized access, confidentiality, protection and security of any Data (collectively, “Data Laws”).
-The Parties acknowledge that in relation to any Data controlled and owned by a customer and Processed by Oversight in connection with the Services Agreement: (a) Oversight is acting solely as a Data Processor and has no discretion regarding the purpose(s) for which such Data is Processed; and (b) Oversight will only access, use, disclose, retain or otherwise Process such Data in accordance with the provisions of the applicable agreement.
+The Parties acknowledge that in relation to any Data controlled and owned by a customer and Processed by Oversight in connection with the Services Agreement: (a) each customer owns and retains all right, title, and interest in and to its Data; (b) Oversight is acting solely as a Data Processor and has no discretion regarding the purpose(s) for which such Data is Processed; and (c) Oversight will only access, use, disclose, retain or otherwise Process such Data in accordance with the provisions of the applicable agreement to provide the applicable services.
 Oversight will provide cooperation and assistance to its customers as may be reasonably required for purposes of compliance with the applicable Data Laws.

-Oversight will not disclose Data to any person or entity except as required by applicable Data Laws or permitted by the applicable agreement, this Policy or with the affected customer’s written consent.
+Oversight will not disclose Data to any person or entity except as required by law, applicable Data Laws or permitted by the applicable agreement, this Policy or with the affected customer’s written consent.
 Furthermore, Oversight will not sell, assign, lease, or otherwise make Data available to third parties except as necessary to provide the Service.

 Oversight complies with applicable portions of the following standards:

-If Oversight is required to access and Process Personal Data from jurisdictions outside of the U.S. and the European Economic Area that are subject to Data Laws restricting, regulating, or otherwise controlling the transfer of Personal Data outside of such jurisdiction, Oversight will take the actions reasonably necessary for compliance with such Data Laws as further specified in the applicable agreement.
+If Oversight is required to access and Process Personal Data from jurisdictions outside of the U.S. and the European Economic Area that are subject to Data Laws restricting, regulating, or otherwise controlling the transfer of Personal Data outside of such jurisdiction, Oversight will take the actions reasonably necessary for compliance with such Data Laws as further specified in the applicable Agreement.

 3 SECURITY MEASURES